Topology behind topological insulators: Computing -groups

 \section{Computing $K$-groups}

-In this section we discuss the computation of $K$-groups of $G$-bundles on tori in general.
+In this section we discuss how to calculate the $K$-groups of $G$-bundles over spheres and tori.
 Let us first recall that two spaces are said to be \emph{homeomorphic} if they are mapped to each other by a continuous one-to-one and onto mapping with a continuous inverse.
-Let us also recall that a sequence of Abelian groups
+Our first technical tool is the notion of an exact sequence of Abelian groups.
+This relates a collection of Abelian groups in which the image of one map between them is the kernel of the next map.
+Such a sequence of maps is said to be exact.
+These sequences summarize the way groups associated with different spaces are related.
+This feature will become evident when we look at specific spatial structures.
+We write,